Gabriel Koerich Orchestrator

 • Metadata table: status, agent, model, attempt, duration, tokens, prompt hash

-• Sections: errors & blockers, accomplished, remaining, files changed, agent activity
+• Sections: errors & blockers, accomplished, remaining, files changed

 • Collapsed sections: stderr output and full prompt (with hash)